The BODAR Blast Episode 3

 The official weekly podcast of the USS Decatur (DDG 73) hosted by Lt.j.g.
 Daniel Ehrlich, featuring weekly happenings onboard, guest interviews, segments, and much more!

-This episode features Yeoman 3rd Class Tailor Evans as the guest interview, which included a discussion about her rate, how her family inspired her to join the Navy, and the special bond she has with the rest of the Admin team
+This episode features Yeoman 2nd Class Tailor Evans as the guest interview, which included a discussion about her rate, how her family inspired her to join the Navy, and the special bond she has with the rest of the Admin team.

 |Date Taken: